ptierno/puppet-windowspagefile/README.md

        ensure => absent
      }

+If you leave out either `initialsize` or `maximumsize` if will use the value of the other

+     # maximumsize will inherit the value of initialsize
+     pagefile { 'c:\pagefile.sys':
+       initialsize => 1024
+     }

+If you use this module to manage a pagefile (or more), it will automatically disable the Windows option to have the system automatically manage pagefiles for all drives. (different than system managed size for a single pagefile)

+If you set all of your managed pagefiles `ensure` value to `absent` it will turn this feature back on.

 ## Limitations

 This provider has been tested on the following windows operating systems:

 * Windows Server 2008 R2
+* Windows Server 2012 R2

 ## Development